zxing-cpp/zxing-cpp/wrappers/rust/README.md

 ## Benchmarking

 To compare the performance of this Rust wrapper project with other availble barcode scanner Rust libraries, I started the project [zxing-bench](https://github.com/axxel/zxing-bench).
-The README contains some a few results to get an idea.
+The README contains a few results to get an idea.